 It was now fully half past eleven o'clock.
-The Doctor sat down by the stove, and talked cheer-fully with all.
-His nerves were still somewhat affected by the poison, and yet there was not a tremor perceptible in his frame.
-He owned to us
+The Doctor sat down by the stove, and talked cheerfully with all.
+Ilis nerves were still somewhat affected by the poison, and yet there was not a transfer perceptible in his frame.
+He owned to us that he took the morphine, enough to kill five men,

 It is high time that this boasted enlightened age should exercise a little plain common sense on this subject.
-Once freed from his body he can dely all earthly tribunals, and with vastly increased facili-
+Once fred from his body he can dely all earthly tribunals, and with vastly increased facili-

-He was guided to his Jesus, who turned out to " his plain-looking and humble friend, who spoken to him words of comfort; who, when was transfigured before him, completed the measure of his astonishment and wonder.
+He was guided to his Jesus, who turned out to his plain-looking and humble friend, who spoken to him words of comfort; who, when was transfigured before him, completed the mean of his astonishment and wonder.

-Dear JOURNAL, I must ask pardon, through yo of the fair speaker, for this very imperfect notice most interesting and useful discourse.
-I took notes at the time, and did not think to write abo it till three days after its delivery.
-It is at best be L. W. RANSON.
+Dear JOURNAL, I must ask pardon, through of the fair speaker, for this very imperfect notice most interesting and useful discourse.
+I took notes at the time, and did not think to write al it till three days after its delivery.
+It is at best L. W. RANSON